wh00hw/ZEGA/README.md

 ![Screenshot](screenshot.png)

-## How it works:
+## How it works

 ### Shielded Transactions

 In Zcash, a 500 bytes memo field is available for shielded transactions.
 This allows the sender to include relevant information to the receiver, completely encrypted.
 A z2z transaction appears on the public blockchain, so it is known to have occured and that the fees were paid.
 But the addresses, transaction amount and the memo field are all encrypted and not publicly visible.
 The z-address owner has the option to disclose all incoming transactions and the memo field, with the related viewing key.
-Zega exploits this providing encrypted-file upload and download functions.
+ZEGA exploits this providing encrypted-file upload and download functions.

 ### Light client